maria-becker/corec---commonsense-relation-classifier/README.md

 ### COREC - a neural multi-label COmmonsense RElation Classification system

+We examine the learnability of Commonsense knowledge relations as represented in CONCEPTNET.
+We develop a neural open world multi-label classification system that focuses on the evaluation of classification accuracy for individual relations.
+Based on an in-depth study of the specific properties of the CONCEPTNET resource such as relation ambiguity or argument heterogeneity, we investigate the impact of different relation representations and model variations.
+Our analysis reveals that the complexity of argument types and relation ambiguity are the most important challenges to address.
+We design a customized evaluation method to address the incompleteness of the resource that can be expanded in future work.

 When using the classifier, please cite the following paper:

 Becker, M., Staniek, M., Nastase, V., Frank, A. (2019):